All Episodes

 We didn't want to walk away.

-In fact, I was uh spokesman for General Motors at the time.
+I was a spokesman for General Motors at the time Obama took over the company.

-We were doing what we could, along with people at General Motors to save the company.
+We were doing what we could, along with people at General Motors, to save the company.

 What nobody really points out is why was General Motors, why was Chrysler, why were all these companies in trouble?